Pseudo-scalar meson spectral properties in the chiral crossover region of QCD: Pseudo-scalar meson correlator analysis

 \subsection{Strange-strange channel}

 Table~\ref{tabconf_ss} summarises the results obtained for the fit parameters and their respective errors after applying the procedure set out in Sec.~\ref{lattice_setup} to the strange-strange correlator data.
-Unlike the $\bar{l} \gamma_{5} s$ channel, there is no pure meson state with the quantum numbers of the operator $O_{\text{PS}}= \bar{s}\gamma_{5}s$.
-At zero temperature, the state created with this operator has overlap with the $\eta$ meson, which we denote $\eta_{s\bar{s}}$.
-Higher excited states are less certain, but it has been suggested that $\eta(1295)$ could be the first radial excitation of the $\eta$, and that this is mainly comprised of an $s\bar{s}$ component~\cite{Workman:2022ynf}.
-In both configurations there is a significant increase in the screening mass of the $\eta_{s\bar{s}}$ between the lower and higher temperature data fits, and the values at all temperatures are consistent with the continuum-extrapolated results obtained in Ref.~\cite{Bazavov:2019www}.
+Unlike the $\bar{l} \gamma_{5} s$ channel, for the operator $O_{\text{PS}}= \bar{s}\gamma_{5}s$ the lattice correlator can contain a disconnected component, and this could in principle be non-negligible.
+However, for the purposes of this study we follow the approach of Refs.~\cite{Bazavov:2014cta,Bazavov:2019www} in treating the ground state to be a hypothetical unmixed projection $\eta_{s\bar{s}}$ of the $\eta$ meson which is generated by the purely connected correlator component.
+The physical characteristics of higher excited states in this channel are less certain, but it has been suggested that $\eta(1295)$ could be the first radial excitation of the $\eta$, and that it is mainly comprised of an $s\bar{s}$ component~\cite{Workman:2022ynf}.
+In both lattice configurations there is a significant increase in the screening mass of the $\eta_{s\bar{s}}$ between the lower and higher temperature data fits, and the values at all temperatures are consistent with the continuum-extrapolated results obtained in Ref.~\cite{Bazavov:2019www}.
 For $\beta=7.010$ the screening mass of the first excited state does not change significantly as the temperature is increased, but for $\beta=7.188$ the value of $m^{\text{scr}}$ decreases between $43.1 \, \text{MeV}$ and $172.3 \, \text{MeV}$. \\